Diverse Tourism Boosts Tupelo Businesses, Residents

 “In a very practical sense, things that happen downtown allow people to walk up to our store,” Reed says.
 “We’ve been here for 109 years, so many people come to see the vintage photographs we have on display as well as do some shopping.
 Either way, we benefit from their being here.”

-Visitors Boost Community in Many Ways
+Visitors Boost Tupelo in Many Ways

 Because tourism is a steady business, most residents don’t realize the scope of its impact, says Debbie Brangenberg, executive director of the Downtown Tupelo Main Street Association.